Pandemic upheaval means no school report cards for Oklahoma public schools for 2020-21

 State report cards for Oklahoma’s public schools have been suspended for a year because of pandemic-related disruptions in schools.

-The Oklahoma State Board of Education on Thursday voted unanimously to “disentangle” the results of annual state assessments for students from the state’s school accountability system for 2020-21.
+The Oklahoma State Board of Education voted unanimously Thursday to “disentangle” the results of annual state assessments for students from the state’s school accountability system for 2020-21.

 Maria Harris, deputy state superintendent for assessment and accountability, told the board that state and federally required tests will still be administered to as many students as possible in the spring.